MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/base-price-versions.md

 ---
 title: Base price versions (deprecated)
 description: Learn how base price versions work in Pricing management, including outlines on determining the base price and base price determination exceptions.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: conceptual